AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism.rst

       + Need an implementation for each abstract type referenced

-* Run-time call dispatch vs compile-time call dispatching
+* Runtime call dispatch vs compile-time call dispatching

    - Compiler resolves appropriate call where it can
-   - Run-time resolves appropriate call where it can
+   - Runtime resolves appropriate call where it can
    - If not resolved, exception